Aji Amarillo vs Habanero: Paste Fruit or Raw Fire?

 A volume swap fails first.
 Use much less habanero than aji amarillo, then rebuild yellow color and sauce body with roasted yellow bell pepper, cooked onion, or a small amount of turmeric if the dish can take it.

 Aji amarillo can stand in for habanero only when the dish can lose the high heat ceiling.
-For hot sauce or fruit salsa, pair it with lime, vinegar, or one hotter chile; for a full replacement list, the habanero substitute guide is more useful than a color match.
+For hot sauce or fruit salsa, pair it with lime, vinegar, or one hotter chile.
+For a full replacement list, the habanero substitute guide is more useful than a color match.

 Buying Rule

 Buy aji amarillo paste by ingredient list and salt level.
-Buy habaneros by freshness, skin tension, and aroma; when you want habanero flavor without the hit, NuMex Suave Orange is a separate low-heat branch.
+Buy habaneros by freshness, skin tension, and aroma.
+When you want habanero flavor without the hit, NuMex Suave Orange is a separate low-heat branch.

-Review Process:
+Editorial Review

 Habanero is much hotter.
 Aji amarillo is usually around 30,000 to 50,000 SHU, while habanero runs about 100,000 to 350,000 SHU.